 - Your creditors will no longer be able to chase you for your debt, giving you that all-important peace of mind when dealing with debt.

 - They will also be unable to add any interest or charges, provided you keep up with the terms of your Trust Deed.

 Will a Trust Deed affect my chances of getting a mortgage?

 The short answer is yes – it will.
 Whilst in a Trust Deed, credit reference agencies will be informed of your circumstances which may make them less inclined to loan you money.
-One option for you if you still want to apply for a mortgage is to seek the advice of a mortgage broker.
+One option for you if you still want to apply for a mortgage with a Trust Deed is to seek the advice of a mortgage broker.